wp-plugins/wp-profitshare/readme.txt

 1. The plugin settings page.
 2. The conversions and current earnings page.
 3. The page where all the plugin converted links are listed.
-4. Useful information, news from the Profitshare blog and FAQ.
+4. Useful information: Frequently Asked Questions.
 5. The keyword configuration page.
+6. Light theme for keyword replacement preview.

 == Changelog ==
 = 1.0 =